The Family International: Loving Jesus

 "Loving Jesus" is a term TFI members use to describe their intimate, sexual relationship with Jesus.
 TFI describes its "Loving Jesus" teaching as a radical form of bridal theology.
 They believe the church of followers is Christ's bride, called to love and serve him with wifely fervor; however, this bridal theology is taken further, encouraging members to imagine Jesus is joining them during sexual intercourse and masturbation.
 Male members are cautioned to visualize themselves as women, in order to avoid a homosexual relationship with Jesus.
 Many TFI publications, and spirit messages claimed to be from Jesus himself, elaborate this intimate, sexual relation they believe Jesus desires and needs.
 TFI imagines itself as his special "bride" in graphic poetry, guided visualizations, artwork, and songs.
 Some TFI literature is not brought into conservative countries for fear it may be classified at customs as pornography.
 The literature outlining this view of Jesus and his desire for a sexual relationship with believers was edited for younger teens, then further edited for children.

-Controversy

-Second-generation adults (known as "SGAs") are adults born or reared in TFI.

-Anti-TFI sentiment has been publicly expressed by some who have left the group; examples include sisters Celeste Jones, Kristina Jones, and Juliana Buhring, who wrote a book on their lives in TFI.

-TFI members are expected to respect legal and civil authorities where they live.
-Members have typically cooperated with appointed authorities, even during the police and social-service raids of their communities in the early 1990s.

-Criticism
+Criticism and accusations of sexual assault

-The Family has been criticized by the press and the anti-cult movement.
-Ex-members have accused the Family's leadership of following "a policy of lying to outsiders," being "steeped in a history of sexual deviance" and even meddling "in Third World politics".
-The Family replies that it is a victim of "persecution."
+The Family has been found liable in a British court, and also criticized by the press and the anti-cult movement.
+Ex-members have accused the Family's leadership of following "a policy of lying to outsiders", being "steeped in a history of sexual deviance" and even meddling "in Third World politics".
+The Family replies that it is a victim of "persecution".

+Allegations of abuse and mistreatment have been publicly expressed by some of those who have left the group; examples include sisters Celeste Jones, Kristina Jones, and Juliana Buhring and Daniella Mestyanek Young, who both wrote books on their lives in TFI.

-In 1971, an organization called FREECOG was founded by concerned parents and others, including deprogrammer Ted Patrick to "free" members of the COG from their involvement in the group.
+In 1971, an organization called FREECOG was founded by concerned parents and others, including deprogrammer Ted Patrick to free members of the COG from their involvement in the group.